- home

 damp-proofing to all ground floor walls’.
 In reality physical damp-proof

-course rarely fail and even if there has been some cracking of the damp
+courses rarely fail and even if there has been some cracking of the damp

 course it will still be effective in preventing most rising dampness